 Keep Track Of The Time.

 Another alternative for achieving a productive cleaning schedule is to monitor your time by setting a timer.
 This will enable you to see the scope of cleaning you’ll accomplish in that specific timeframe.
 Or you can use methods like time blocking for managing your cleaning schedule.
 For instance, set aside 20 or 30 minutes to clean and organize, set your timer, and then begin your task in the living room of your home.
-You could perhaps start by picking up items that are scattered on the floor or the table and put them back in their places.
+You could perhaps start by picking up items scattered on the floor or the table and putting them back in their places.
 When the alarm rings, you’re finished with the day.
 The bedrooms will be set for tomorrow then.

 If organizing and cleaning alleviate your stress, improve your mood, and decrease your anxiety, then go ahead – pick up your cleaning tools and start clearing out.
 After all, a chaotic and disorganized home can be bothersome.
 Make sure that your cleaning routines are set smoothly.
 Remember, though, that you don’t necessarily have to depend singly on cleaning to provide your life with peace and happiness.

-There will certainly be times when circumstances won’t go your way and you probably won’t be able to follow your schedule, so you’ll have to prepare other tools in your bag that you can use to unwind and relax.
+There will certainly be times when circumstances won’t go your way, and you probably won’t be able to follow your schedule, so you’ll have to prepare other tools in your bag that you can use to unwind and relax.

 On the other hand, if you are suffering from depression or other mental health issues and want a tidy and orderly home, you just don’t feel like you have enough drive to do it, don’t do something big or major right away.
 Simply cleaning the kitchen counter today and then organizing the living room tomorrow will make you feel that you can manage things at home, and most probably, your life in general.